How Fallback Attacks Target Smart Contracts?

 Some Common Vulnerabilities in Fallback Attacks

 Fallback attacks often exploit several common vulnerabilities within fallback functions.
 One major issue is the lack of access control, which can allow unauthorized users to trigger the fallback function and execute unintended actions.
 Another vulnerability arises from complex logic in fallback functions, which can create opportunities for attackers to manipulate contract behavior or exploit its interactions with other contracts.
-To mitigate these vulnerabilities, it is crucial to engage a reputable Smart Contract Development Company that emphasizes secure coding practices, thorough testing, and comprehensive audits to protect against fallback attacks.
+To mitigate these vulnerabilities, it is crucial to engage a reputable Smart Contract Development Company that emphasizes secure coding practices, thorough testing, Reentrancy Attack Protection, and comprehensive audits to protect against fallback attacks.

 Can Fallback Attacks Be Detected in Automated Testing?